sunder11/ai_office_assistant/docling/README.md

 # Building Knowledge Extraction Pipeline with Docling

 [Docling](https://github.com/DS4SD/docling) is a powerful, flexible open source document processing library that converts various document formats into a unified format.
-It has advanced document understanding capabilities powered by state-of-the-art AI models for layout analysis and table structure recognition.
+It has advanced document understanding capabilities powered by state-of-the-art AI models for layout analysis and table structure recognition...

 The whole system runs locally on standard computers and is designed to be extensible - developers can add new models or modify the pipeline for specific needs.
 It's particularly useful for tasks like enterprise document search, passage retrieval, and knowledge extraction.
 With its advanced chunking and processing capabilities, it's the perfect tool for providing GenAI applications with knowledge through RAG (Retrieval Augmented Generation) pipelines.